Becoming a Sterile Processing Technician in the District of Columbia

 In the Washington, D.C. area, there are a few choices for training programs, including the following:

-- Fortis in nearby Landover, MD, offers a Sterile Processing Technician Training course.
+In nearby Landover, MD, offers a Sterile Processing Technician Training course.
 Students will gain the knowledge they need to work in an entry-level position in hospitals, doctors’ offices, outpatient clinics or diagnostic centers.
 The training includes microbiology, infection control and sterilization methodology.

-- The Association for Advancement of Medical Instrumentation in Arlington, VA, offers individual training courses in sterilization.
+in Arlington, VA, offers individual training courses in sterilization.
 Classes include Ethylene Oxide Sterilization, Industrial Sterilization and Radiation Sterilization for Medical Devices.

 Penn Foster College – Online Sterile Processing Technician Certification